Trump’s defense attorney inspires internet memes with bizarre impeachment speech

 — Christian Finnegan (@ChristFinnegan) February 9, 2021

-He reminded other people of litigious characters from the Simpsons and Futurama.
+He reminded other people of litigious characters from The Simpsons and Futurama.

 — James Poniewozik (@poniewozik) February 9, 2021